oconnor663/jacko.io/posts/async_io.md

 }
 ```

-This works, and we can run it on the Playground, but it takes ten seconds.
-Even
+This works on the Playground, but it takes ten seconds.
+Even though the clients
-though the clients are running in parallel, the server is only responding to
+are running in parallel, the server is only responding to one of them at a
-one of them at a time.
-Let's make the server spawn a new thread for each
+time.
+Let's make the server spawn a new thread for each incoming
-incoming request:[^move]
+request:[^move]

 [^move]: The `move` keyword is necessary here because otherwise the closure
     would borrow `n`, which violates the `'static` requirement of